First Year Application Requirements

 Optional Application Materials

 - Transfer Academic Report

 If you have additional questions, please visit our Transfer Student FAQs.

-In assessing SAT scores, Vassar uses the highest individual subscores of the SAT from multiple test dates.
-Vassar does not require the optional essay or the SAT II Subject Tests (see below).
+In assessing SAT scores, Vassar uses the highest individual subscores of the SAT from multiple test dates to create a superscore.
+Should students choose to submit the SAT, Vassar does not require the optional essay or the SAT II Subject Tests (see below).

-Applicants submitting the ACT are not required to submit the optional writing test.
+Applicants choosing to submit the ACT are not required to submit the optional writing test.

 SAT II Subject Tests (Optional)

 SAT Subject Tests are not required, and students opting not to send Subject Tests will not be penalized.
 However, SAT Subject Tests will be considered if submitted as part of a testing profile.
 Subject Tests may enhance an applicant’s credentials, particularly for applicants from non-traditional school backgrounds (homeschooled, non-graded schools, etc.).
 Note that a strong score on an SAT Subject Test is also one way to fulfill Vassar’s Foreign Language Proficiency requirement.